StanfordSpezi/SpeziTemplateApplication/TemplateApplication/Supporting Files/TemplateApplication.docc/Setup.md

 ### Alternative A: Get Started without Firebase

-You can start using the application without a cloud connection if you use the "--disableFirebase "feature flag, enabled by default when opening the Xcode project.
+You can start using the application without a cloud connection if you enable the `--disableFirebase` feature flag, enabled by default when opening the Xcode project.

 The application includes feature flags that can be configured in the [scheme editor in Xcode](https://help.apple.com/xcode/mac/11.4/index.html?localePath=en.lproj#/dev0bee46f46) and selecting your application scheme (default **TemplateApplication**), the **Run** configuration, and to switch to the **Arguments** tab to add, enable, disable, or remove arguments passed on launch.

+@Image(source: "Scheme", alt: "Screenshot showing the application scheme Run configuration's launch arguments.")

 The login and account setup is skipped in this configuration.